cagross/website-mr-samui/wp-content/plugins/google-language-translator/readme.txt

 A: Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==

+5.0.49
+- Added new contributor to the plugin's readme.txt.

 5.0.48
 - Added new setting: Floating Widget Text Color.